-The best drafts reflect ideal marriages of talent and team needs.
-Here are 10 players in the 2008 draft who have found the ideal places to display their talents.
+In fact, already there are 10 players in this draft who have found the ideal places to display their talents:

 Gholston was exactly the kind of player Jets head coach Eric Mangini needed for his 3-4 defense.
 The Jets already added two significant defensive players in the offseason -- nose tackle Kris Jenkins and outside linebacker Calvin Pace -- and now they get an explosive pass-rusher with tremendous upside.
 Sure, several analysts have knocked Gholston for not playing hard on every down, but the Jets will find a way to change that immediately.
 The bottom line is this kid was good enough to register 21½ sacks in his final two years at Ohio State.
 He'll be just as devastating in the NFL.